reorproject/reor/README.md

 ![reor](https://github.com/reorproject/reor/assets/17236551/cf743f16-fe5d-4099-bc08-74b8c76709c4)

 ## About
-**The Reor Project** is a standalone app for managing and editing your personal knowledge base with AI.
-It connects related ideas, organizes documents and answers questions about your personal knowledge base.
-Think Obsidian and AI thought partner all-in-one.
-Related ideas are automatically connected, you can search semantically and chat with an LLM that is offline and has full knowledge of you.
+**The Reor Project** is a standalone app for managing and editing personal knowledge with AI.
+It connects related ideas automatically, organizes documents and answers questions with full RAG context of the knowledge base.
+You can search semantically in natural language and edit with the WYSIWYG Markdown editor.
+Think Obsidian meets AI second brain, but private & offline.

 ### Getting Started